 - Pharmacy- led sites located in Taunton, Bruton, Burnham on Sea, Bridgwater, Alcombe, Glastonbury, Wedmore and Morrisons in Yeovil

-- A range of weekly walk-in and pop-up clinics
+- A range of weekly walk-in and pop-up clinics.

-Need a vaccination buddy?
+Do you need a vaccination buddy?

-Are you, or someone you know worried about having the COVID-19 Vaccination?
+Are you, or someone you know, worried about having the COVID-19 vaccination?

 Spark Somerset’s team of Vaccination Buddy volunteers can offer 1-2-1 support over the phone to anybody in Somerset who is worried about having the COVID-19 vaccine.